 - Make the dough

-- 1. In the bowl of a standing mixer, whisk the flour, yeast, and salt to combine.
-Attach the bowl and dough hook to the mixer and, with the mixer running on medium-low speed, add first the olive oil, then gradually add the water in a slow steady stream, continuing to mix until the mixture comes together and a smooth, elastic dough forms, about 10 minutes.
+- 1. In the bowl of a stand mixer, whisk the flour, yeast, and salt to combine.
+Attach the bowl and dough hook to the mixer and, with the mixer on medium-low speed, add first the olive oil and then gradually add the water in a slow steady stream, continuing to comine until a smooth, elastic dough forms, about 10 minutes.

-- 2. Lightly spray a large bowl with the nonstick spray oil.
-Form the dough into a ball, transfer it to the bowl seam-side down, then cover the bowl with plastic wrap lightly sprayed with the spray and let rise in a warm spot until double in size, 1 1/2 to 2 hours.
+- 2. Lightly slick a large bowl with a little oil.
+Form the dough in a ball, transfer it to the bowl seam-side down, then cover the bowl with plastic wrap lightly sprayed with the spray and let rise in a warm spot until double in size, 1 1/2 to 2 hours.

-- 3. Meanwhile, while the dough rises, combine the cheeses, egg yolk, oregano, salt, and black pepper in a medium bowl, cover with plastic wrap and refrigerate until needed.
+- 3. While the dough rises, in a largish bowl, combine the cheeses, egg yolk, oregano, salt, and black pepper, cover with plastic wrap, and refrigerate until the dough is ready.

 - 4. Remove the casing from the sausage.
 Wash and dry the broccoli rabe and trim the stalks about 1 inch below the leaves, discarding the ends.
 Cut the broccoli rabe crosswise into 1-inch pieces.
 Cook the sausage in a 12-inch nonstick skillet over medium-high heat, stirring constantly with a wooden spoon and breaking the sausage into 1/2 inch crumbles, until it’s no longer pink, about 4 minutes.
 Stir in the garlic and red pepper flakes and cook until fragrant, about 10 seconds.

-- 5. Stir in the broccoli rabe, water, and 1/8 teaspoon salt; cook, stirring constantly, until the broccoli rabe is still slightly crisp but almost tender and the water has evaporated, about 4 minutes.
+- 5. Stir in the broccoli rabe, water, and 1/8 teaspoon salt and cook, stirring constantly, until the broccoli rabe is still slightly crisp yet almost tender and the water has evaporated, about 4 minutes.
 Transfer the mixture to a paper towel-lined plate and let cool to room temperature.
 Once cool, pat dry with paper towels to absorb any excess moisture.
 (This prevents the calzone from becoming soggy.)

 - Assemble the calzones

-- 10. With a pastry brush, brush the tops and sides of the calzones with olive oil and lightly sprinkle with kosher salt.
-Trim the excess parchment paper and slide the calzones and their parchment onto a pizza peel or baking sheet turned upside down.
-Slide the calzones and their parchment paper onto the hot pizza stone or the bottom of the cast-iron skillets.
+- 9. With a pastry brush or your fingertips, brush the tops and sides of the calzones with olive oil and lightly sprinkle with kosher salt.
+Trim the excess parchment paper and slide the calzones and their parchment onto a pizza peel or an upside-down baking sheet.
+Slide the calzones and the parchment paper onto the hot pizza stone or the bottom of the cast-iron skillets.
 Bake until the calzones are golden brown, about 11 minutes.
-(You’ll probably need to bake the calzones in batches.
-If desired, while the first batch of calzones bakes, form the second batch.)
+(You’ll probably need to bake the calzones in batches.)

 - 10. Carefully slide the parchment and calzones onto the pizza peel or upside-down baking sheet and transfer to a wire rack.
 Remove the calzones from the parchment and, if you can resist diving straight in, let them cool for 5 minutes.